sixty-north/cosmic-ray/docs/source/concepts.rst

     Ideally, your test code will be in a different package from your production code.
 This way you can tell Cosmic Ray to mutate an entire package without needing to filter anything out.
-However, if your test code is in the same package as your production code (a common configuration), you can use the ``exclude-modules`` setting in your configuration to prevent mutation of your tests.
+However, if your test code is in the same package as your production code (a common configuration), you can use the ``excluded-modules`` setting in your configuration to prevent mutation of your tests.

     Given the choice, though, we recommend keeping your tests outside of the package for your code under test.